kaorusha/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 4. Appropriate training data

-The training data is just recorded from center lane driving, and kept the vehicle in the middle of lane as much as possible when recording.
-Samples taken by left and right camera were used for the vehicke to recover from the left and right sides of the road.
-To simulate the recover behavior, a parameter was add to the throttle to teach the model to steer a larger angle.
+The training data was recorded from center lane driving only, and kept the vehicle in the middle of lane as much as possible when recording.
+Since the vehicle was kept at center, the recovering steer when approaching lane edge was not recorded.
+Instead, samples taken by left and right camera were used to train recover steering by adding a constant parameter to get a larger steering angle.

 For details about how I created the training data, see the next section.